-A Hot-Air Engine Powered Gramophone.>
+A Hot-Air Engine Powered Gramophone>

 This remarkable gramophone is powered by a hot-air engine instead of the usual clockwork.
 It was found at the National Gin Museum in Hasselt, Belgium.
 The link is that the engine is heated by burning alcohol, though not, I assume, gin.
 It was called "The Maestrofoon", and according to the label on the case, was made by Paillard in Switzerland, around 1915.
 It is amazing when a manufacturer's label remains in place on an antique item for over 100 years.
 Label printing today is done by digital printing machines but who knows if those labels will last 100 years!

 Left: The Maestrofoon in all its glory.